It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 Perched above the city and surrounded by tranquil Mediterranean gardens, Villa Paloma is one of Monaco’s cultural treasures.
 This elegant villa, part of the New National Museum of Monaco (NMNM), dedicates itself to modern and contemporary art, providing visitors with a thoughtful blend of creativity, architecture, and panoramic beauty.

-Inside, rotating exhibitions showcase works by both international and local artists, often exploring bold themes, innovative mediums, and thought‑provoking perspectives.
+The villa’s clean lines and soft, period-appropriate tones reflect its 19th-century origins, while rotating exhibitions inside showcase works by both international and local artists, often exploring bold themes, innovative mediums, and thought-provoking perspectives.
 Each visit feels fresh and inspiring, as the displays change throughout the year.

 Beyond the galleries, the terraced gardens surrounding Villa Paloma offer sweeping views of Monaco and the glittering Mediterranean below.
 It’s the perfect spot to pause after exploring the exhibits, soaking in the artistic and natural beauty that coexist so effortlessly here.